The proxy servers configured on the management Console are further used to route traffic from/to agents.

 For the agents that are already have connection to the MC:

-Another limitation is that the Agent won't automatically switch to a second proxy in the list of configured proxies.
+The Agent won't automatically switch to a second proxy in the list of configured proxies.

 This tunnel will be used for all communication between agents and the Console - jobs configuration, statistics, recourses usage, etc.